Connectgauravkaushik/react-news-portal/README.md

 # react-news-portal
 ### To start the Application in your local system follow these steps :
--npm init ( To Download all the necessary packages )
+- npm init ( To Download all the necessary packages )
 - npm start (To start the Application

   ## Functionalities I have Added to the news portal web App :